Market Harborough: Administrative history

 Market Harborough was historically a chapelry in the parish of Great Bowden.
 The chapelry became a separate civil parish in 1866.
 In 1879 a local government district was created covering the three parishes of Market Harborough, Great Bowden, and Little Bowden (except the hamlet of Little Oxendon from the latter parish).
 When elected county councils were established in 1889, local government districts were placed entirely in one county, and so the Little Bowden area of the district was transferred from Northamptonshire to Leicestershire in 1889.
 Local government districts were reconstituted as urban districts in 1894.

 In 1946 the urban district council was gifted a large house called Brooklands at 34 Northampton Road by the Symington family, local factory owners.
 The building was subsequently converted to become the council's headquarters.

 Market Harborough Urban District was abolished in 1974 to become part of the new Harborough District.
 No successor parish was created for the former urban district and so it became an unparished area.
 A new parish of Great Bowden was subsequently created from the unparished area in 1995.
 Harborough District Council continued to use the old urban district council's offices at Brooklands until 1980, when it bought the old Symington's corset factory in the town centre and converted it to become its headquarters.

 Constituency

-Market Harborough is represented as part of the Harborough parliamentary constituency, which includes surrounding rural areas, as well as the urban areas of Oadby, Wigston and South Wigston, and southern suburbs of Leicester.
+Market Harborough is represented as part of the Harborough, Oadby and Wigston parliamentary constituency, which includes surrounding rural areas, as well as the urban areas of Oadby, Wigston and South Wigston, and southern suburbs of Leicester.